zjsteyn/ruralcomputing/README.md

-# ruralcomputing
+# Minimal Computing - Rural Applications
-Mozilla Science Global Sprint - Citizen Science - Minimal Computing - Rural Applications
+> Mozilla Science Global Sprint - Citizen Science - Minimal Computing - Rural Applications

-<strong>Introduction:</strong>
+## Introduction:

 Our project mission is to make computing universally accessible in the form of a robust, small, off-grid and open source computer based on Raspberry Pi and other readily available store-bought technologies.